Durinder/Durinder/README.md

 I have spent the majority of my studying life in the Faculty of Law at Helsinki University.
 However, the call of natural science was far too culling and I have put my legal studies on hold and have moved to computer sciences.

-I started stuydying amongst the first students at [Hive Helsinki](https://www.hive.fi/en/) in 2019.
-The school follows the [42](https://en.wikipedia.org/wiki/42_(school)) educational model.
+I have studied at [Hive Helsinki](https://www.hive.fi/en/).

+Currrently working as an Intern at Unity.

 ## Hive projects
 - [Lem-in](https://github.com/Durinder/lem_in)